distanceworkshops/online-dsm-2021/index.md

 ### Format

 The course will consist of 5 live sessions delivered over videoconference.
 Between these sessions there will be practical R exercises to complete and to assist with these practicals there will be text-based "office hours", where participants questions can be addressed.
 Each videoconference session will include time for lecturing and discussion of practical exercises.

+### Enquiries

+For more information about the workshop or registration process please contact Dave Miller at dlm22@st-andrews.ac.uk.

 ## Schedule